 Difference Between Direct and Portfolio Investment

-The risks involved in direct equity investments are higher than portfolio investments as the portfolio investment diversifies the risk by investing across various sectors, based on extensive research.
+The risks involved in direct equity investments are higher than in portfolio investments.
+Based on extensive research, the portfolio investment diversifies the risk by investing across various sectors.

-The returns generated by direct investments could be too low or too high sometimes.
-Still, the portfolio investment generates optimized returns as they are very well-diversified across sectors.
+The returns generated by direct investments could sometimes be too low or too high.
+Still, the portfolio investment generates optimized returns as they are well-diversified across sectors.

 Cost of Investment